Rosford Park

-Rosford Street Reserve, or Rosford Park, is an urban park and nature reserve situated in the western suburbs of Sydney, New South Wales, Australia.
-The reserve contains an open grassland, woodlands and recreational areas surrounded by native plants, such as eucalyptus trees.
-The reserve incorporates Janice Crosio Oval, a fenced sports ground.
-The park is one of the largest in the Fairfield LGA area.
+Rosford Park, is an urban park and a nature reserve situated in the western suburbs of Sydney, New South Wales, Australia.
+The parkcontains an open grassland, woodlands and recreational areas surrounded by native plants, such as eucalyptus trees.
+The parkincorporates Janice Crosio Oval, a fenced sports ground.
+Sometimes referred to as Rosford Street Reserve, the park is one of the largest non-golf course green spaces in the City of Fairfield area.

 History

-Prospect Creek, which winds through the reserve, was an important source of food for the local Aboriginal Australians.
+Prospect Creek, which winds through the park, was an important source of food for the local Aboriginal Australians.
 The creek contained a number of shell middens, which were also weighty to the natives.
-After European settlement, in around 1883, the area that was to be Reserve was 11 ha and was used to grow vegetables up until 1974.
+After European settlement, in around 1883, the area that was to be parkwas 11 ha and was used to grow vegetables up until 1974.
 The athletics tracks and grandstand were built in the early 1980s and that area was named Janice Crosio Oval in 1995.
-The Reserve was added through a series of land acquisitions by the Fairfield City Council in 1987.
+The parkwas added through a series of land acquisitions by the Fairfield City Council in 1987.

-George Street ran through what is now Rosford Street Reserve up until the 1950s.
-John Street became Eyre Street in the 1980s, after the park was opened.
-Dublin Street headed north through the reserve, where it joined Gipps Road.
-Today, Dublin Street's northern end is cut by the park.
+George Street ran through what is now Rosford Park until the 1950s.
+John Street was renamed Eyre Street in the 1980s, after the parkhad been established.
+Dublin Street formerly extended north through the park, where it connected with Gipps Road; today, its northern end is truncated by the park.

 Geography

-The reserve is fairly flat and is situated in Rosford Street, its namesake, in the northern periphery of Smithfield, with Dublin Street partially intersecting through it, Hassal Street being on the western end, Gipps Road to northwest and Rhondda Street being on the park's southeast entrance.
-The reserve straddles Prospect Creek, which creates the border between Fairfield City and Cumberland Council.
-Rhondda Street Reserve is mostly open grass field with a walking track that crosses over Prospect Creek.
+The parkis relatively flat and is located on Rosford Street, its namesake, on the northern periphery of Smithfield and within the locality of Smithfield West.
+Dublin Street partially bisects the park, while Hassall Street forms its western boundary, Gipps Road lies to the northwest, and Rhondda Street provides access from the southeast.
+The parkstraddles Prospect Creek, which forms the boundary between the City of Fairfield and Cumberland City Council.
+Rosford Park consists predominantly of open grassed areas, with a walking track crossing Prospect Creek.
 The surrounding area is residential to the south and industrial to the north.
-The Reserve adjoins Long Street Park to the east in the Cumberland Council section of Smithfield, and Gipps Road Sporting Complex to the north-west in Greystanes (via an underpass).
+The parkadjoins Long Street Park to the east, within the Cumberland City Council section of Smithfield, and Gipps Road Sporting Complex to the northwest in Greystanes, with the two connected by an underpass.